 - The Samsung Galaxy S20 has three rear cameras (an ultra wide, wide-angle and a telephoto), while the iPhone 11 has two (an ultra wide and a wide-angle).

-- The Samsung Galaxy S20 can come 5G-enabled, while the iPhone 11 cannot.
+- The Samsung Galaxy S20 supports 5G, while the iPhone 11 doesn’t.

 Samsung Galaxy S20 vs iPhone 11 – Specs and Camera

-The iPhone 11 is powered by Apple’s A13 Bionic chipset, a 7nm 64-bit hexa-core processor, while the Galaxy S20 is fitted with the Exynos 990 7nm 64-bit octa-core processor (outside of the US where it uses a Qualcomm chip).
-As far as memory is concerned, the Galaxy S20 comes in 8GB and 12GB RAM options, while the iPhone 11 has just 4GB RAM.
+The iPhone 11 is powered by Apple’s A13 Bionic chipset, a 7nm 64-bit hexa-core processor, while the Galaxy S20 is fitted with the Exynos 990 7nm 64-bit octa-core processor (in the US it uses Qualcomm’s 865 chip).
+As far as memory is concerned, the Galaxy S20 comes in 8GB and 12GB RAM options, while the iPhone 11 just has 4GB RAM. iPhones have long packed less RAM than their Android counterparts, and remain just as smooth when it comes to multitasking.

-The Samsung Galaxy S20 comes with a triple rear camera, while the iPhone 11 only has a double.
+The Samsung Galaxy S20 features a triple rear camera, while the iPhone 11 only has a double.

-The front cameras are similar spec-wise, with Apple packing a few more megapixels into its sensor.
+The front cameras are similar in terms of specs, with Apple packing a few more megapixels into its sensor.
 The S20 comes with a 10MP, F2.2 selfie camera, while the iPhone 11 has a 12MP, F2.2 TrueDepth camera.

-Samsung was already ahead of Apple with 5G when it released the Galaxy S10 5G last year and Apple failed to follow up with a 5G iPhone 11 and Samsung has decided to continue on this path.
-The S20 comes in both 5G and regular 4G variations with a £100 price hike for the next-gen speeds.
+Samsung was already ahead of Apple with 5G when it released the Galaxy S10 5G last year.
+Apple failed to follow up with a 5G iPhone 11 while Samsung has continued on this path.
+The S20 comes in both 5G and regular 4G versions, with a £100 price hike to get access to next-gen speeds.

 Related: Best smartphones